Colorful cannabis, what a treat!

 LED light enhances the effects of Anthocyanin.
 It enables plants to create more Anthocyanin which increases plant tolerance against UV rays.

-However, it is important to remember that the color of a cannabis plant does not advocate for its potency.
+However, it is important to remember that the color of cannabis plant does not advocate for its potency.
 The colors are simply aesthetic constructs, and that colored cannabis such as blue, red, pink, and purple is more potent may not be valid.

 Cannabis Color Origins